IBM/model-evaluation-workbench/README.md

 -	Step3: Click on NLC Evaluate model and select the classes from the drop-down bar.
 ![](Images/Model_NLC_Evaluate.png)

--	Step4: In the model1 and model2 browse for the Truth file (the actual results that you have).
+-	Step4: In the model1 and model2 browse for the [Truth csv file](https://github.com/IBM/model-evaluation-workbench/blob/master/src/main/data/NLC_import_Truth.csv) (the actual results that you have).
 This is the file which has the correct sample set of data.
 ![](Images/Model_Upload_TruthFile.png)

 -	Step5: Click on Evaluate Performance button.